Download the PHP package vinkla/wordplate without Composer

 Vite.js

-Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.
-Vite is opinionated and comes with sensible defaults out of the box, but is also highly extensible via its Plugin API and JavaScript API with full typing support.
+Vite is a build tool that provides a faster and leaner development experience for modern web projects.
+It comes with sensible defaults and is highly extensible via its Plugin and JavaScript APIs with full typing support.

-If you're using a local email service like Mailpit, you need to disable encryption by setting the MAIL_ENCRYPTION environment variable to null.
+If you're using a local email service like Mailhog or Mailpit, you need to disable encryption by setting the MAIL_ENCRYPTION

 FAQ